qqiangwu/pure-code/README.md

 }
 ```

-In the above example, `partition` (implemented in the repo) is guaranteed to return two non-empty ranges if the length of the input range if larger than one such that we are ensured that both the following recursion calls will occur on smaller dimensions.
+In the above example, `partition` (implemented in the repo) is guaranteed to return two non-empty ranges if the length of the input range if larger than one such that we are assured that both the following recursion calls will occur on smaller dimensions.

 # Todo
 You're welcomed to contribute to this project by either: